jenniferthompson/DataCleanExample/README.md

 The [**primary tutorial**](https://github.com/jenniferthompson/DataCleanExample/blob/master/dataclean.pdf) is likely the resource of major interest.
 There is also an [example R script](https://github.com/jenniferthompson/DataCleanExample/blob/master/dataclean_script.R), purled/tangled from the tutorial, that can serve as a base for developing your own data cleaning script.
 Other files are included as noted in the tutorial.

-These materials were originally developed for a workshop series at Osaka City University, Osaka, Japan, June 2018.
+These materials were originally developed for a workshop series at Osaka City University, Osaka, Japan, June 2018, but are written to be used publicly under an [MIT license](LICENSE.md).
+Toy data is included here for those without access to OCU's REDCap instance.